 The day after the meltdown

-What I mean by ‘for days like today’ is: when I feel on the edge.
+As my blog is about recording how I think and feel I need to provide an update after yesterday night time meltdown.
+I guess I am not too bad, although I feel shattered and also, just slightly on the edge.
 I rarely feel like that now, but I remember it used to be quite often in my 30s, after I broke up with my ex partner, worked in very social place, did online dating and exercised at the gym regularly.
 I didn’t know what was going on and was thinking that possibly I have borderline personality disorder.
 I don’t think I’d actually meet diagnostic criteria as I didn’t display any risky behaviours, but I felt like if I had it, does that make sense?
 And I felt like that every single day.

 The thing is, borderline personality disorder is a common misdiagnosis for autistic women, and for some men probably as well.
 But it’s not autism that makes us feel this way, it’s the ‘faking it’ effort that we put ourselves through for hours at a time.